Photo of Spotify on a smartphone in a car

 Spotify corporate logoThe music service is available as a dedicated app in some new carsSpotify

 All you have to do here is log in with your existing Spotify credentials, and away you go.
-No need to pair your smartphone to the car, or even plug it in — and because you control Spotify using the car's own controls (or voice commands), there are no distractions from reaching for your phone.
+No need to pair your smartphone to the car or even plug it in — and because you control Spotify using the car's controls (or voice commands), there are no distractions from reaching for your phone.

 Apple CarPlay

-Photo of a car with Apple CarPlayApple CarPlay lets you interact with Spotify iStock
+Photo of a car with Apple CarPlayACarPlay lets you interact with Spotify iStock

 Apple's answer to the car infotainment system, CarPlay is powered by your iPhone and replaces the car's system with one that looks like iOS.
 This makes it familiar and easy for Apple fans to navigate, and among the limited selection of apps deemed safe to use while driving, you will find Spotify.

-Browsing is limited to an extent, with the CarPlay version of Spotify not offering as much visual interaction as on your phone; this is of course to prevent drivers from being distracted.
+Browsing is limited to an extent, with the CarPlay version of Spotify not offering as much visual interaction as on your phone; this is, of course, to prevent drivers from being distracted.

 Android Auto